EmotiBit/EmotiBit_Docs/Getting_Started.md

 <img src="./assets/EmotiBit-stack-LED.png" align="left" width="600">

 > [!NOTE]
 > This image is for reference only.
-Status LEDs illuminate independently and at different stages during normal hardware operation.
+Status LEDs illuminate independently and at different stages during normal operation.

 <br>
 <br>